Telefonorosso/l3-netkeys/README.md

 sudo ./l3-netkeys.py --train
 ```

-The client listens to all readable Linux input devices and asks for `F1` to `F10`.
+The client listens to all readable Linux input devices and asks to press `F1` to `F10` sequentially.
 It saves the real `eventX`, evdev code, device name, and Amiga rawcode.

 ## Advanced usage